Certifying algorithms and relevant properties of Reversible Primitive Permutations with Lean: Conclusion and developments

 \section{Conclusion and developments}

 We give a concrete example of reversible programming in a proof-assistant.
 We think it is a valuable operation because programming reversible algorithms is not as much wide-spread as classical iterative/recursive programming, in particular by means of a tool that allows us to certify the result.
-Our work can migrate to \LEANFour whose stable release is announced in the near future. \LEANFour exports its source code as efficient \CPP code \cite{2021-LEAN4-MouraUllrich}; our and other reversible algorithms can become efficient extensions of \LEANFour, or standalone, and \CPP applications.
+Other proof assistants have been considered, and in fact the same theorems have also been proved in \COQ, but we found that the use of the \MATHLIB library together with the \lstinline|simp| tactic made our experience with \LEAN much smoother.
+Furthermore, our work can migrate to \LEANFour whose stable release is announced in the near future. \LEANFour exports its source code as efficient \CPP code \cite{2021-LEAN4-MouraUllrich}; our and other reversible algorithms can become efficient extensions of \LEANFour, or standalone, and \CPP applications.

-The most application-oriented obvious goal to mention is to keep developing a Reversible Computa\-tion-centered certified software stack, spanning from a programming formalism more friendly than \lstinline|RPP|, down to a certified emulator of \PISA, passing through compilator, and optimizer whose properties we can certify.
+The most application-oriented obvious goal to mention is to keep developing a Reversible Computa\-tion-centered certified software stack, spanning from a programming formalism more friendly than \lstinline|rpp|, down to a certified emulator of \PISA, passing through compilator, and optimizer whose properties we can certify.
 For example, we can also think of endowing \PISA emulators with energy-consumption models linked to the entropy that characterize the reversible algorithms we program, or the \PISA object code we can generate from them.

-A more speculative direction, is to keep exploring the existence of programming schemes in \lstinline|RPP| able to generate functions, other than Cantor Pairing, etc., which we can see as discrete space-filling functions, whose behavior we can describe as steps, which we count, along a path in some space.
+A more speculative direction, is to keep exploring the existence of programming schemes in \lstinline|rpp| able to generate functions, other than Cantor Pairing, etc., which we can see as discrete space-filling functions, whose behavior we can describe as steps, which we count, along a path in some space.